mike-babb/mike-babb.github.io/_posts/2022-03-21-wordle-fun.md

 ---

 # Wordle: so hot right now
 Like most people, I am captivated by wordle.
 It's a fun exercise.
-Especially on a bus!
+Especially on a bus.
 Because it's simple enough and working with a finite set of data, I wanted to programmatically explore the data space.
 So, two things came to mind:
 - Is there a way to rank words in order to suggest the best starting word?
 - Can I build a simple solver that suggests words given letters known to be in the word, the position, and letters not in the word?